thedaviddias/thedaviddias/README.md

 Here's what I'm currently working on:

+- 🏯 [Goshuin Atlas](https://goshuinatlas.com) – An iOS app to explore temples and shrines in Japan and collect goshuin digitally
 - 🤖 [llms.txt hub](https://thedaviddias.com/projects/llms-txt-hub) - Standardizing LLM configurations for web projects
+- 📚 [Start & Ship and Grow and Thrive](https://practicaljuniordevs.com) - A serie of books to help junior developers navigate their career journey
 - 🔗 [Links Base](https://thedaviddias.com/projects/links-base) - A modern approach to managing and sharing bookmarks
-- 🛠️ [Indie Dev Toolkit](https://thedaviddias.com/projects/indie-dev-toolkit) - Essential resources for independent developers
-- 📚 "[Essential Tips for Junior Developers](https://ddias.link/book)" - A book to help junior developers navigate their career journey

 Want to collaborate or learn more about any of these projects?
 Feel free to reach out!